Skip to content

 Heavy Toll and Battlefield Devastation

-Marines assigned to BLT 1/4 evacuate a casualty from the cemetery on Aug.
-6, 2004
+Marines assigned to BLT 1/4 evacuate a casualty from Najaf cemetery on August 6, 2004 during the battle

 The Mahdi Army's Waning Power